bartw/weak/README.md

 <hello-world name="name"></hello-world>
 ```

 We made our own html element!
-Run webpack, start a server and browse to http://localhost:8000/src/.
+Run webpack, start a server and browse to http://localhost:8000/src/ to check it out.

 ```shell
 webpack
 python -m SimpleHTTPServer